 State laws govern the distribution of workers’ compensation benefits.
 According to the Illinois Workers’ Compensation Act, injured workers are entitled to:

 Medical expenses – 100% of all medical expenses are covered.
-No deductible or co-insurance payment is required.
+No deductible or co-insurance payment is necessary.

 Choice of Doctors – You may choose two doctors for your treatment.
 You are also entitled to treatment from doctors to whom you are referred.

 Permanent Total Disability (PTD) – If your injury leaves you unable to do any kind of work or you lose two of the same body parts (e.g., both hands), you are entitled to benefits for life.
-These benefits are also based on two-thirds of your average gross weekly wage.
+PTD benefits are determined based on two-thirds of your average gross weekly wage.

 Temporary Total Disability (TTD) – If you need to be off work to heal from your injuries, you are entitled to a weekly lost wage benefit.
-This sum is calculated based on two-thirds of your average gross weekly wage.
+This amount is based on two-thirds of your average gross weekly wage.

-Wage Loss Differential – If your injury prohibits you for doing your job and you must take a lower paying job, you may be entitled to a benefit equal to two-thirds of the difference between the average gross weekly wages of each job.
+Wage Loss Differential – If your injury prevents you for doing your job and forces you to take a lower paying job, you may be entitled to a benefit equal to two-thirds of the difference between the average gross weekly wages of each job.

-Vocational Retraining – If you cannot return to your job because of your injury, you may be entitled to compensation for retraining in another occupation.
+Vocational Retraining – If your injury prevents you from being able to return to your job, you may be entitled to compensation for retraining in another occupation.

-Survivor benefits – If a worker is killed on the job, his or her dependent heirs are eligible for workers’ compensation benefits.
+Survivor benefits – If a worker is killed on the job, his or her dependent heirs are entitled to workers’ compensation benefits.

 - Ensure proper medical care.
 Ensure that you receive the proper medical attention that you deserve.